Skip to Content Facebook Feature Image

 European Union foreign policy chief Kaja Kallas speaks with the media as she arrives for a meeting of EU foreign ministers at the European Council building in Brussels, Thursday, Jan.
 29, 2026.
 (AP Photo/Geert Vanden Wijngaert)

-Kristina Kausch, a deputy director at the German Marshall Fund, said the listing would be “a symbolic act” showing that for the EU “the dialogue path hasn’t led anywhere and now it’s about isolation and containment as a priority.”
+Kristina Kausch, a deputy director at the German Marshall Fund, said the listing was “a symbolic act” showing that for the EU “the dialogue path hasn’t led anywhere, and now it’s about isolation and containment as a priority.”

-“The designation of a state military arm, of an official pillar of the Iranian state as a terrorist organization is one step short of cutting diplomatic ties," she said.
-"But they haven’t cut diplomatic times and they won’t.”
+“The designation of a state military arm, of an official pillar of the Iranian state, as a terrorist organization, is one step short of cutting diplomatic ties," she said.

-The Guard was born from Iran’s 1979 Islamic Revolution as a force meant to protect its Shiite cleric-overseen government and later enshrined in its constitution.
-It operated in parallel to the country’s regular armed forces, growing in prominence and power during a long and ruinous war with Iraq in the 1980s.
+The Guard emerged from Iran’s 1979 Islamic Revolution as a force meant to protect its Shiite cleric-overseen government and was later enshrined in its constitution.
+It operated in parallel with the country’s regular armed forces, growing in prominence and power during a long and ruinous war with Iraq in the 1980s.
 Though it faced possible disbandment after the war, Supreme Leader Ayatollah Ali Khamenei granted it powers to expand into private enterprise, allowing it to thrive.

-Sanctioning the Guard, however, would be complicated.
-Iranian men once reaching the age of 18 are required to do up to two years of military service, and many find themselves conscripted into the Guard despite their own politics.
+Once they reach the age of 18, Iranian men are required to do up to two years of military service, and many find themselves conscripted into the Guard despite their own politics.

-A notice to mariners sent by VHF radio from Iran on Thursday warned that it planned to conduct “naval shooting” in the Strait of Hormuz on Sunday and Monday.
-The Associated Press saw a copy of the message, which was initially reported by the firm EOS Risk Group.
-Two Pakistani security officials, speaking on condition of anonymity as they weren't authorized to talk to journalists, also confirmed the warning had been sent.
+Meanwhile, a notice to mariners sent Thursday by radio warned that Iran planned to conduct “naval shooting” in the Strait of Hormuz on Sunday and Monday.
+Two Pakistani security officials, speaking on condition of anonymity because they were not authorized to talk to journalists, also confirmed the warning had been sent.

 Iran did not immediately acknowledge the drill.
-The hard-line Keyhan newspaper earlier Thursday raised the specter of Tehran attempting to militarily close the strait.
+The hard-line Keyhan newspaper raised the specter that Tehran could try to close the strait by force.

 “Today, Iran and its allies have their finger on a trigger that, at the first enemy mistake, will sever the world’s energy artery in the Strait of Hormuz and bury the hollow prestige of billion-dollar Yankee warships in the depths of the Persian Gulf,” the newspaper said.

-Such a move likely would see U.S. military intervention.
-American military officials did not immediately respond to a request for comment over the warning.
+Such a move would likely invite U.S. military intervention.
+American military officials did not respond to a request for comment.

-On Wednesday, the U.S.-based Human Rights Activists News Agency said the violence in Iran has killed at least 6,373 people in recent weeks, with many more feared dead.
-Its count included at least 5,993 protesters, 214 government-affiliated forces, 113 children and 53 civilians who weren’t demonstrating.
-More than 42,450 have been arrested, it added.
+The U.S.-based Human Rights Activists News Agency reported that the violence in Iran has killed at least 6,479 people in recent weeks, with many more feared dead.
+Its count included at least 6,092 protesters, 214 government-affiliated forces, 118 children and 55 civilians who were not demonstrating.
+More than 47,200 have been arrested, it added.

-The group verifies each death and arrest with a network of activists on the ground, and has been accurate in multiple rounds of previous unrest in Iran.
-The communication cutoff imposed by Iranian authorities have slowed the full scale of the crackdown from being revealed, and The Associated Press has been unable to independently assess the death toll.
+The group verifies each death and arrest with a network of activists on the ground, and it has been accurate in multiple rounds of previous unrest in Iran.
+The Associated Press has been unable to independently assess the death toll.

-Iran’s government as of Jan.
-21 put the death toll at a far lower 3,117, saying 2,427 were civilians and security forces and labeled the rest “terrorists.”
+As of Jan.
+21, Iran’s government put the death toll at a far lower 3,117, saying 2,427 were civilians and security forces and labeling the rest “terrorists.”
 In the past, Iran’s theocracy has undercounted or not reported fatalities from unrest.

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writer Munir Ahmed in Islamabad contributed to this report.
+Associated Press writers Munir Ahmed in Islamabad and Jamey Keaten in Geneva contributed to this report.

 European Union foreign policy chief Kaja Kallas speaks with the media as she arrives for a meeting of EU foreign ministers at the European Council building in Brussels, Thursday, Jan.
 29, 2026.
 (AP Photo/Geert Vanden Wijngaert)